 |At your premises

-Alternatively we run regular open courses in Hastings, Maidstone and Tunbridge Wells at a charge of £120.00 per person.
+Alternatively, we run regular open courses in Hastings and Maidstone at a charge of £130.00 per person.

 Please note that transport charges for off-shore courses will be charged at cost.

 - First Aid and the Law

 - Wounds & bleeds including tourniquets and Haemostatic dressings